 You can use Knowledge Graph Search API to see how Google views your brand as an entity.

-To get a Knowledge Graph Panel to show up for your brand, you need to grow your brand presence within the Google’s Knowledge Graph.
-One of the best way to do that is to establish your brand presence on the platforms and websites like Wikipedia, LinkedIn, Reuters, Bloomberg and Crunchbase that Google commonly cites within its Knowledge Panels.
-As having your brand page on these platforms and receiving mentions from these kinds of authoritative websites or publications can help you to “teach” Google about your brand and push your brand towards the critical frame necessary to trigger a Knowledge Panel from Google.
+To get a Knowledge Graph Panel to show up for your brand, you need to grow your brand presence within Google’s Knowledge Graph.
+One of the best ways to do that is to establish your brand presence on the platforms and websites like Wikipedia, LinkedIn, Reuters, Bloomberg, and Crunchbase that Google commonly cites within its Knowledge Panels.
+Having your brand page on these platforms and receiving mentions from these kinds of authoritative websites or publications can help you to “teach” Google about your brand and push your brand towards the critical frame necessary to trigger a Knowledge Panel from Google.

 Let’s see what are the significant ways to get into the Knowledge Graph Panel.